 Investing in Summer Jobs and Life Skills Training

 For the past 12 years, the Brown administration has focused on economic development and job readiness, partnering with organizations like the Buffalo Employment and Training Center.
 Since 2006, the Brown administration has spent more than $10 million to create 22,000 meaningful job opportunities for our City’s young people through Mayor Brown’s Summer Youth Employment and Internship program.
-In 2017, 1,650 young people took part in the paid internship program, the largest group to date.
+In 2018, 1,700 are expected to take part in the paid internship program, the largest group to date.

 Investing in Improved Attendance and Graduation Rates